casualsurvivors/casualsurvivors.github.io/content/authors/_index.md

 ---
 title: "Casual Survivor Authors"
-description: "All the team members of Casual Survivors"
+description: "All the authors of Casual Survivors"
+summary: "All the authors of Casual Survivors"
+tags: ["Katala Swiftwind", "Mala Zedik", "Team Members", "Authors"]
 ---

-Below are all the team members for Casual Survivors.
+Below are all the authors for Casual Survivors.

-Want to be part of the team?
-Contact us on Discord for more information.
+Select one of them to learn more information!